jwhittem/kube-base-image/README.md

 - KVM

+## building

+You will need KVM, and packer installed to build.
+Simply run `make` to build the image.
+Image will be in output directory.

 ## base image build

 Overview of the image configuration:

 - Swap disabled (node workload performance across a cluster would be unpredictable)
 - Configures compatible network settings
-- Installs [cloud-init] for run once tasks, and for future automation.
+- Installs [cloud-init] for run once tasks, and for future automation
 - Resets host SSH keys
-- Allows user provided `authorized_keys` file applied to user `debian` by placing it in `files/`
+- Allows user provided `authorized_keys` file applied to user `debian` by placing it in `files/` prior to build
 - Creates new machine id, and randomizes hostname (both need to be unique in k8s)
 - Displays ip address at login screen
 - Enables serial console access

+See [VERSIONS](scripts/VERSIONS) for what component versions are part of the image build.

 *Default username / password is 'debian' this is something you'll want to change once the machines are setup.*